tsubotitsch/Brevo/README.md

 # Brevo

-PowerShell CmdLets for Brevo API
+PowerShell functions for Brevo API

+## Make it yours

+---
+Generated with Plaster and the SampleModule template

+This is a sample Readme

+## Make it yours